akashblackhat/termux_hack.py/README.md

-# termux_hack.py
+# One Click All Pkg Inatall
+    pkg install python -y
-one click termux all pkg install
+    pkg install git -y

+# Use